 Two things became very clear to me back in 2003.
 Business was struggling to find a competitive advantage in a market that was fast becoming highly competitive and commoditised and two, the future success of business was going to be very much tied to the quality and consistency of its customer experience and the additional value that experience delivered to customers.

-It’s been ten years since we started Customer Experiences Ltd and began our journey to educate New Zealand business on what a long-term strategic approach to the development of a customer experience is all about.
+It’s been ten years since we started Customer Experiences Ltd and began our journey to work with New Zealand business on the development of a long-term strategic approach to the development of a customer experience.

 Due to those efforts and advancement made in this area by key international companies more New Zealand organisations are starting to get onboard.